atkinchris/statslogger/README.md

 ## As a Service (macOS only)

 This tool can be run as a persistent service on macOS.
 After installing, run `brew services start statslogger` to start the service.
-This will run the tool on a `time` of 15 seconds, outputting to `~/.statslogger/statslogger.ndjson`.
+This will run the tool on a `time` of 15 seconds, outputting to Homebrew's default `var/log` directory, usually `/usr/local/var/log/statslogger.ndjson`.

 After updating or reinstalling, you will need to run `brew services restart statslogger`.

-### Logging
+### Error Logging

 If running as a service, error logs will be written to Homebrew's default `var/log` directory, usually `/usr/local/var/log/statslogger_err.log`.